ComposableFi/whitepaper/whitepaper.md

 Other pallets can be developed including ones to enable Solidity support, cross-chain message capabilities (XCMP), decentralized exchanges, and so on.
 Cosmos supports the Inter-Blockchain Communication Protocol (IBC) \cite{Inter-BlockchainCommunication} standard opening up for a large ecosystem that we can connect to.

-In the remaining sections, we cover each of these layers in more detail and we conclude at the end in Sec.~(\ref{sec:conclusion}).
+In the remaining sections, we cover each of these layers in more detail and we conclude at the end in Sec.[(7)](#7-conclusion).

 ## 3. Cross-Chain Virtual Machine
 The cross-chain virtual machine (XCVM) is a single, developer friendly interface to interact and orchestrate smart contract functions across the multitude of L1 and L2 networks available.
 In short, the XCVM abstracts complexity from the process of having to send instructions to the routing layer directly, initiates call-backs into smart contracts, and handles circuit failure such as network outages.